 Social functions – Students shall not attend any of the internal or external social functions of the office in which they are serving as an extern.
 There is no exception to this prohibition unless Professor Terry has specifically authorized, in advance, student attendance at a social function.
 Such authorization will be granted only when Professor Terry has determined in advance that student participation in the social function is relevant to the goals of the externship program.
 Student participation and attendance at in-house, “brown bag” lunches provided by the office in which the student is serving as an extern are acceptable.

 Professionalism – Students must, at all times, maintain a professional image both in dress and conduct.
 Students should recognize that they are representatives of the law school and that their conduct will reflect on the law school.
 Students shall abide by the Arkansas Rules on Professional Conduct, the Arkansas Rules of Judicial Conduct, and all other applicable ethical rules.
 Students shall follow the dress code of the office in which they are serving as externs and shall not wear jeans or other casual clothing to their placement office unless they are specifically authorized by their field placement supervisor to do so.

 Commitment – Each extern selected to participate in this program was chosen after careful deliberation.
 Each extern is expected to be committed to complete participation in the program.
 If an extern is not willing to give 100 percent effort to the program, then the extern should withdraw from the program.

-Rules and protocol – The rules, policies, and protocols of the courts, legislative offices, and agencies where students are serving as externs are strictly enforced.
+Rules and protocol – The rules, policies, and protocols of the offices where students are serving as externs are strictly enforced.
 Students should abide by all rules and be at all times respectful of the longstanding protocols of their placement sites.